Valiyapally

 Valiyapally (Malayalam: വലിയ പള്ളി, "Principal church") is a title given to a main church in a diocese of the Christian denominations Jacobite Syrian Christian Church, Malankara Orthodox Syrian Church, Malankara Mar Thoma Syrian Church.
+It literally means "big church" in Malayalam.

 For a church to be declared as a Valiyapally in these churches, it has to meet any of the following criteria: